 The majority of cats can easily live as indoor house pets but many of the cats that come to our shelter have temperaments better suited for an outdoor lifestyle.
-These cats may be more successful as a barn cat or working cat.
-If you have a barn, stable,
+These cats may be more successful as a working cat.
+If you have a barn, stable, warehouse,

 - Feral: cats that are under socialized and untouchable.
 They prefer the company of other animals and can become aggressive if cornered but will not aggress if left alone.
 These cats are excellent hunters.